Guttural R: In Brazil

+Many speakers in the state of São Paulo and in the caipira dialect area, an alveolar approximant /[ɹ]/ in the same position is used before a consonant or at the end of words, on words like quarto or mar.

+In Africa and Asia

+In Africa and Asia, the classical alveolar trill /[r]/ is mostly still dominant, due to separate development from European Portuguese.
+However, the guttural pronunciations /[ʀ]/, /[ʁ]/ and /[χ]/ might also be heard among urban speakers and considered educated, due to influence from Portugal.

+In São Tomean Portuguese, some speakers are starting to use the voiced uvular fricative /[ʁ]/ for all instances of "r" – word start, intervocalic, postconsonantal and syllable ending.

 Spanish

 In most Spanish-speaking territories and regions, guttural or uvular realizations of //r// are considered a speech defect.
 Generally the single flap /[ɾ]/, spelled r as in cara, undergoes no defective pronunciations, but the alveolar trill in rata or perro is one of the last sounds learned by children and uvularization is likely among individuals who fail to achieve the alveolar articulation.
 This said, back variants for //r// (/[ʀ]/, /[x]/ or /[χ]/) are widespread in rural Puerto Rican Spanish and in the dialect of Ponce, whereas they are heavily stigmatized in the dialect of the capital.
 To a lesser extent, velar variants of //r// are found in some rural Cuban (Yateras, Guantánamo Province) and Dominican vernaculars (Cibao, eastern rural regions of the country) In the 1937 Parsley Massacre, Dominican troops attacked Haitians in Cibao and the northwestern border.
 The popular name of the massacre comes from the shibboleth applied to distinguish Dominicans from Haitians: the suspects were ordered to name some parsley (perejil).
 If they used a French or Haitian Creole pronunciation for r or j, they would be executed.

 In the Basque-speaking areas of Spain, the uvular articulation /[ʁ]/ has a higher prevalence among bilinguals than among Spanish monolinguals.